HydroModPy/HydroModPy/docs/readthedocs/source/architecture/calibration/calibration-execution-flows.rst

 Calibration Sequence
 --------------------

-This sequence view focuses on the handoff between launcher logic and the generic calibration engine.
+This sequence view focuses on the handoff between the CLI entry point and the generic calibration engine.

 .. uml:: diagrams/calibration_sequence.wsd